409544041/EasyFramework/README.md

 2. you can see a IsLogEnable toggle on DebugSystem Component at Inspector Window, if IsLogEnable == false nothing on Console Window.
 3. you can see all layers toggle on DebugSystem Component at Inspector Window, if layer0 == false "white context" will not output to Console Window.
 4. the new layer will auto add to debugsystem when you debugger.log ("", "a new layer name") when run in editor;

+2017-03-26 Context Menu

+Now you can use EasyMenuItem Attribute Instead of MenuItem Attribute, its usage is very similar to MenuItem.
+But why not use MenuItem, because I don't like the sort of MenuItem, it can't adjust the order of the parent menu by setting the priority value.
+Use EasyMenuItem the function you want to called must isStatic, you can set the partition line by setting the priority value (set up a split line for every 50 items), you can even call a method with a parameter and parameter type must be set to System.Object, the incoming parameter is your selected Object.
+For example, you can call hierarchy context menu like this :

+	[EasyMenuItem ("GameObject/Do Something/NonParam", false, 1)]
+	static public void DoSomething ()
+	{
+	    ...
+	}

+	[EasyMenuItem ("GameObject/Do Something/NonParam", true, 1)]
+	static public bool CheckDoSomething ()
+	{
+	    ...
+	    return true;
+	}

+	[EasyMenuItem ("GameObject/Do Something/Param", false, 2)]
+	static public void DoSomething (object activeGameObject)
+	{
+	    ...
+	}

+2017-03-26 Search Missing Component

+The component on the GameObject is missing ?
+This is a very common situation, because programmers need to modify the component and can not remember how many GameObjects add the component.
+Of course, we don't want to missing the components of the GameObject exists in the scene.
+We can code a simple function to remove all missing components, but it's not intuitive, maybe we need know where missing component and use a new component to replace it.

+Fortunately, UniEasy achieved this feature. you can right click in hierarchy window and select >> UniEasy >> Search for All Missing Components then click.
+Now All game objects that missing component are listed in the hierarchy window.